Tuesday, May 12, 2026

 • 1940 death of Johanna MAASS in Hannover - mappingthelives.com

-Clue 8 — The Grandchild Who Proves the Paper Trail Breathes
+The Payoff — Great Grandchildren Who Prove the Paper Trail Breathes

-Hanna, born in Berlin on 11 Nov 1920—after Adolf’s death—escapes to England, marries, and has a son Daniel who is alive today.
+Hanna Glücksmann, born in Berlin on 11 Nov 1920—after Adolf’s death—escaped to England, married, and had a son Daniel who is alive today.

 Welcome, Daniel—newly connected cousin via the Maass line!
 (And yes, my name is Daniel too.
 Is that a clue?
 Absolutely not.
 Coincidences happen.
 Fun ones.)